 - Condo Boards Get Nasty Over Pets

-In fact, because so many chose a condominium as a preferred type of home ownership in Florida has meant that our state legislature has had to address countless unique legal issues related to this type of real estate ownership.
-Today, unlike some states (like Massachusetts where there is scant condo law), Florida has developed a substantive body of law written by lawmakers and the courts dealing specifically with condos and condominium disputes.
+In fact, because so many of us chose a condominium as a preferred type of home ownership in Florida our state legislature has had to address countless legal issues related to this type of real estate ownership.
+Today, unlike some states, Florida has developed a substantive body of law written by lawmakers and the courts dealing specifically with condos and condominium disputes.
 This includes the Florida Condominium Act (Chapter 718 of the Florida Statutes) as well as numerous court opinions and agency rulings by the Florida Division of Condominiums, Timeshares and Mobile Homes.